 “I don’t understand.”

-“We will take the bodies of the two Returned--the ones with the Command Phrases--and leave them in the Lifeless barracks, surrounded by dead Idrians.
+“We will take the bodies of Lightsong and Blushweaver--the two gods with the Command Phrases--and leave them in the Lifeless barracks, surrounded by dead Idrians.
 Then, we will leave the corpse of the God King to be discovered in the palace dungeons.
 Those who investigate will assume that Idrian assassins attacked and killed him--we’ve hired enough mercenaries from the Idrian slums that it shouldn’t be too difficult to believe.
 Those scribes who survive the night will solidify the story.”

 Siri blinked out tears.
 They’ll find Lightsong and Blushweaver, and assume they ran to release the Lifeless.
 Everyone will assume that they sent the armies as retribution for the death of the God King.